Henri Vieuxtemps: Biography

-His Violin Concerto No. 1 was acclaimed when he played it in Saint Petersburg on his second visit in 1840 and in Paris the next year; Berlioz found it "a magnificent symphony for violin and orchestra".
-Based in Paris, Vieuxtemps continued to compose with great success and perform throughout Europe.
-With the pianist Sigismond Thalberg, he performed in the United States.
+In early 1846 he visited the English city of Leeds where he met and offered to tutor George Haddock whilst he performed in London.
+Haddock and Vieuxtemps became friends and he would stay with Haddock when visiting and performing in Leeds.

 He was particularly admired in Russia where he resided permanently between 1846 and 1851 as a court musician of Tsar Nicholas I and soloist in the Imperial Theatre.
 He founded the violin school of the Saint Petersburg Conservatory and guided the formation of a "Russian school" of violinists.
-In 1871, he returned to his native country to accept a professorship at the Brussels Conservatory, where his most illustrious pupil was Eugène Ysaÿe.
+In 1871, he returned to his native country to accept a professorship at the Royal Conservatory of Brussels, where his most illustrious pupil was Eugène Ysaÿe.

 A paralytic stroke disabled his right arm two years later and he moved to Paris again, his violin class being taken over by Henryk Wieniawski.
 Although he seemed to be gradually recovering from his stroke, another one in 1879 ended his career as a violinist for good.
 He spent his last years in a sanatorium in Mustapha Supérieur, Algeria, where his daughter and her husband had settled, and continued to compose, though frustrated by his inability to play or, far from the musical centres of Europe, even hear his music played by others.

 The bulk of Vieuxtemps' compositions were for his own instrument, including seven concertos and a variety of short salon pieces, though towards the end of his life, when he had to give up the violin, he often turned to other instruments, writing two cello concertos, a viola sonata and three string quartets among other things.
 It is because of his seven violin concertos, however, that Vieuxtemps is generally known to audiences and musicians around the world.
 Through his own concertos and his advocacy of the concertos of Beethoven (he also played Beethoven's sonatas and string quartets) and Mendelssohn, he added a more classical dimension to the violin repertoire which had tended towards technically brilliant but often shallow variations and fantasies on popular operatic themes.
 Vieuxtemps never indulged in sheer virtuosity for its own sake, like some of his predecessors.
-Eugène Ysaÿe quotes him as saying "Not runs for the sake of runs - sing, sing!"
+Eugène Ysaÿe quotes him as saying "Not runs for the sake of runs – sing, sing!"